tews-code/operating-system-in-1000-lines/website/en/09-memory-allocation.md

 }
 ```

 We are going to use the Rust `GlobalAllocator` trait used for building allocators.
 We create a struct `BumpAllocator` to associate with the trait, and in our simple allocator all we need is the next physical address to allocate.
-We then need to provide two functions for the trait: `alloc` and `dealloc` - and in return we can use the `alloc` crate.
+We then need to provide two functions for the trait: `alloc` and `dealloc` - and in return we can use the `alloc` crate!

 The `alloc` function signature is ` unsafe fn alloc(&self, layout: Layout) -> *mut u8`, where the allocation request is provided as a `Layout` type: